Luminoid/blog/source/_posts/Swift-Features.md

 ```

 ## Structures and Classes
+Classes, structures, and enumerations can all define properties, methods and subscripts.
+(Stored properties are provided only by classes and structures).

 Classes have additional capabilities that structures don’t have:
 - Inheritance enables one class to inherit the characteristics of another.
 - Type casting enables you to check and interpret the type of a class instance at runtime.